/dev/posts/

 In this diagram, each party signs both its own ephemeral DH public key (for authentication) and the other party ephemeral DH public key (for freshness).
 Including the other party ephemeral DH public key (or nonce contributed by the party) guarantees the freshness of the signature to the other party.

-Identity misbinding attack on a badly authenticated key exchange
+Identity misbinding attack on a badly authenticated key exchange (sequence diagram)

 This attack is possible because the attacker (Charlie) is able to manipulate the handshake messages without being detected.